Home

 Fairy door and windows at Ann Arbor Library

 Ann Arbor hides numerous enchanting portals to the fairy world.
-Sometimes you just need to look a little closer to spot them, but sometimes you might come across one simply walking down the street.
-These tiny doors are told to be the entryways into the fairy realm.
+Sometimes, you just need to look a little closer to spot them, but sometimes, you might come across one simply walking down the street.
+These tiny doors are said to be the entryways into the fairy realm.
 They can be seen year-round, but it might be more pleasant to go on the fairy door quest when the weather is nice.

 The first of the fairy doors were "discovered" in 1993 by Jonathan B. Wright, Ann Arbor's resident fairyologist.
 His family was renovating their old home when the young daughters found magical portals: a series of tiny, six-inch doors had appeared in several places around the house.
 Subsequently, other doors have appeared around Ann Arbor.